dcSpark/carp/README.md

 Sync a postgres database with the cardano blockchain using [Oura](https://github.com/txpipe/oura)

+# Core pillars

+- Speed
+- Modular
+- Flexible (return cbor instead of parsed)
+- Type safe
+- Documented

+# FAQ

+Q) How long to sync?
+A) TBD

+Q) How long to query history?
+A) TBD

+Q) How to launch my own network?
+A) TBD

 ## Database setup

 This repo, by default, is setup to work with a local node.
 If you want to run on a remote node, you can change the socket in `.env`.
 If this remote node requires a TCP connection, you can change the `BearerKind` to TCP in the code.